 (c) If, during the performance of a contract awarded as a result of this solicitation, the EPA Registration Number for products being furnished is terminated, withdrawn, canceled, or suspended, and such action does not arise out of causes beyond the control, and with the fault or negligence of the Contractor or subcontractor, the Government may terminate the contract pursuant to either the Default Clause or Termination for Cause Paragraph (contained in the clause 52.212-4, Contract Terms and Conditions-Commercial Products and Commercial Services), whichever is applicable to the resultant contract.

-552.238-112 Definitions-Federal Supply Schedule Contracts.
+552.238-112 Definition (Federal Supply Schedules) - Non-Federal Entity.

-As prescribed in 538.273 FSS solicitation provisions and contract clauses. (d) insert the following clause:
+As prescribed in 538.7004 (a) insert the following clause: